Things are changing. Well, actually, it changed a while ago. The things people buy online have evolved somewhat. Did you notice?

 #3 – An AWESOME Experience + Status

 It doesn’t even necessarily have to be just for paid things.
-In IM circles, you see this being done in product launches all the time among affiliates.
+In internet marketing circles, you see this being done in product launches all the time among affiliates.
 Ever seen a “JV Leaderboard”?
-It is the ongoing “top 10″ affiliates for a launch.
+It is the ongoing “top 10” affiliates for a launch.
 It is a matter of STATUS to be on that list.
 And sometimes, the seller will couple together an experience with being in the top 10.
-For example, as this post goes live, I am in Las Vegas with Ryan Lee because I was one of his top 10 affiliates for one of his recent launches.

 #4 – Leading Edge, Trendsetter